jimbrend/jimbrend/README.md

 But I need more experience.
 Ok so I do.
 I already was ~2 years out of college pretty much, where am I gonna work?
 What resources, I already had a great computer science background and some education I think, and drafted a pretty good candidate resume, I could have done it I could have learned and ironically I lived there.
 Woulda learned the system like the back of my hand and they would have gotten a good 2-15 years out of me if they wanted!
 At least!
 But I digress, how bout not just hire anyone or someone and leave, that's cool too.
 We need more liaisons who are there long-term, invested in the area, cultural liaisons, people familiar with the area.
 Or just entirely go then.
 I want to edit here that I can convey this more eloquently and take more time on it but that's just what's rattling up in this military brat's kid head.
 And there are already amazing people maybe a handful, nationals who work for the base in a capacity from engineering to operations (like my mom did), and that they fill that niche/role a bit I describe, but we need more, maybe another department of the Force Support Squadrons etc. Would be great, I often think of that Colonel who built a good relationship with an Afghan general guy who were friends, he left.
 The American colonel then calls the Afghan guy from his suburban back yard after he went home, didn't sit right with me that scene he's gone but OK still friends, Afghan friend dies in helicopter few weeks later...
 Maybe in the future I can write more about or help spur some changes, I don't know.
 Life's weird.
+Don't know what may happen.
 I hope the best for everyone, and our developing world.